'I'm not going to waste my time': Trump backs out of next week's virtual presidential debate, Biden to hold ABC News town hall

 VIDEOS: Highlights from the first presidential debate

 The debate change announcement comes days after Trump was hospitalized for COVID-19.
-The president was still contagious when he left Walter Reed National Military Medical Center Monday, but his doctors have not provided any detailed update on his status.
+The president was still contagious when he left Walter Reed National Military Medical Center Monday.

+On Thursday evening, the president's doctor said he fully anticipates Trump can make a "safe return to public engagements" on Saturday.
+The assessment from Dr. Sean Conley also said that "overall, he's responded extremely well to treatment, without evidence on examination of adverse therapeutic effects."

 SEE ALSO: Mike Pence, Kamala Harris clash over COVID-19 in more civil debate